conan-io/docs/getting_started.rst

 automatically detected (compiler, architecture...) and stored as the default profile.
 You can edit these settings *~/.conan/profiles/default* or create new profiles with your desired configuration.

-For example, if we have a profile with a 32-bit GCC configuration in a profile called *gcc_x86*, we can run the following:
+For example, if we have a profile with a 32-bit GCC configuration in a file called *gcc_x86*, we can run the following:

 .. code-block:: bash